nyergler/effective-django/tutorial/related.rst

 related objects.

 Let's go ahead and add address display to our contacts.
-We'll add the list of all Addresses to the Contact detail view.
+We'll add the list of all Addresses to the Contact detail view in ``contact.html``.

 .. literalinclude:: /src/contacts/templates/contact.html